Managing adaptive content

 Visitors interested in leasing an electric car

 For this use case, the front-end application tracks each visitor's behavior based on their interests.
-When a visitor views a particular landing page, Prepr places them in the correct segment.
+When a visitor views a the Electric Lease Landing Page, Prepr places them in the Electric Car Buyers segment.

 Prerequisites

-To add adaptive content to your website like in the above example, you need to have the following set up in Prepr beforehand:
+To add adaptive content to your website like in the above example, you need to have the following set up in Prepr:

 Personalize your website